Giant fires, singing, sacrifices and – of course – lots of food, Chinese New Year has many different forms of celebration.

 Image via 万州吧 on Weibo

-Zheng Ruilin lives in Guangzhou, Guangdong.
-Zheng almost always celebrates Spring Festival in the provincial capital with close relatives.
-He explained some of the different things Cantonese people do during the holiday.
+Zheng Ruilin lives in Guangzhou, Guangdong Province.
+He explains some of the different things Cantonese people do during the holiday.

 How do you prepare for Chinese New Year?